AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 <validation step="08db0e5e-b474-4492-88bc-52c544e935d9" />

-### Task 2: Add a dataset to your Azure ML pipeline in the Designer:
+### Task 2: Upload the Dataset

 In this task you will upload the manufacturing sensor data to your Azure ML workspace.
 You will create a tabular dataset from a local CSV file, configure the data source, and add it to your pipeline canvas for further processing.

+You begin by uploading the logistics_dataset_manufacturing file to your Azure ML Workspace.
+This dataset includes details such as distance, ETA, vehicle type, and shipment status.

+**Why this step matters:**
+Before any machine learning can be done, you need to bring in real-world data.
+Uploading the dataset teaches you how cloud systems manage inputs and prepares you to think about which features might influence delay prediction.

 1. Once you are inside your workspace **`Logistics_Prediction`**, look at the left hand side menu to find the **Designer** tab under the **Authoring** section.
 Click on this tab.